 A critical analysis of financial statement components.
-Prerequisite: BU 310.
+Prerequisite(s): BU 310 with a grade of C of higher or permission of the instructor.

-BU 417.
-ADVERTISING
+BU 417 - Advertising

 This course will focus on the visual and communicative side of marketing.
 It will investigate the multiple roles that marketing research, writing, strategic planning, creativity, and art and design play in marketing communications.
 Topics include: logo (graphics), branding, retail outlets, packaging (design), brochures (production), public relations, and media based advertising.
 There will be a team project and numerous term papers.
-Prerequisites: BU 230 with a grade of C or better.
+Prerequisite(s): BU 230 with a grade of C or better.